yscialom/pinanas/README.md

 -----------

-PiNanas was born in 2020 during the Covid Pandemic when two friends discussed their frustrations around attempts to setup Plex in a controlled environment, on low-cost hardware (Raspberry Pi 3).
+PiNanas was born in 2020 during the Covid Pandemic when two friends discussed their frustrations around attempts to setup Plex and their own private-cloud in a controlled environment, on low-cost hardware (Raspberry Pi 4).

 It was around this time that [Techno Tim](https://www.technotim.live "Techno Tim homepage") published [a video on Youtube](https://youtu.be/liV3c9m_OX8 "Put Wildcard Certificates and SSL on EVERYTHING - Traefik Tutorial") on how to